-Property taxes are assessed for the fiscal year (July 1 - June 30) based on the value of the property as of the previous January 1st.
-For example, property taxes for Fiscal Year 2014 (July 1, 2013 to June 30, 2014) are based on the value of properties as of January 1, 2013.
+Property taxes are assessed for the fiscal year which, in Massachusetts, begins on July 1st and ends on June 30th, based on the value of the property as of the previous January 1st.
+For example, property taxes for Fiscal Year 2015 (July 1, 2014 to June 30, 2015) are based on the value of properties as of January 1, 2014.

-Fiscal Year 2014 Assessed Values
+Fiscal Year 2015 Assessed Values

-In Fiscal Year 2014, property assessments generally reflected an appreciating real estate market with some neighborhoods exhibiting greater levels of appreciation than others over the prior year.
-These market effects were reflected in the Fiscal Year 2014 assessments on which the tax bills were based.
+In Fiscal Year 2015, property assessments generally reflected a rising real estate market with most neighborhoods exhibiting greater levels of appreciation compared to the prior year.
+These market effects are reflected in the Fiscal Year 2015 assessments on which the tax bills are based.

-The tax base - total value of all taxable property assessed - increased from \$92.2 billion in Fiscal Year 2013 to \$99.8 billion in Fiscal Year 2014, an increase of \$7.6 billion or 8.3%.
-See Figure 1 for historic trends in the City of Boston's total assessed value, as well as Appendix A for assessed values by class for fiscal years 2008 to 2014.
+The tax base - that is, total value of all taxable property assessed - increased from \$99.8 billion in Fiscal Year 2014 to \$110.7 billion in Fiscal Year 2015, an increase of \$10.9 billion or 10.9%.
+See Figure 1 for historic trends in the City of Boston's total assessed value, as well as Appendix A for assessed values by class for fiscal years 2009 to 2015.